 Actual Number Finding Technique

-Here, we always store exponent is positive.
+Here, we always store the exponent as positive.
 A biased number is also called an excess number.
 Since the exponent is stored in biased form, the bias number is added to the actual exponent of the given number.
-Given formula can calculate the actual number from the contents of the registers.
+The given formula can calculate the actual number from the contents of the registers.

 Actual number = (–1)s (1 + m) × 2e–Bias